pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 ## Emulation performance

-There is no much information on actually running the emulation -- how faster the CPU executes instructions, how frequently the screen gets refreshed, and how they keep in sync.
-It seems that the standard way is to run a loop at a screen refresh rate and inside the loop the CPU executes multiple steps and then the screen gets redrawn.
-I supposed it would be cool if we could separately control how faster those things ran, and I did that:
+There is no much information on how to run the emulation -- how fast the CPU executes instructions, how often the screen gets refreshed, how they keep in sync, etc. It seems that the standard way is to run the main loop at a screen refresh rate and inside the loop the CPU executes multiple steps and then the screen gets redrawn.
+I supposed it would be cool if we could separately control the CPU and the screen:

 ```haskell
 -- Set up events